tknoblau/scribl/README.md

 Exporting large amounts of previously indexed data from Splunk is challanging via the Splunk-supported approaches detailed here:  https://docs.splunk.com/Documentation/Splunk/8.2.6/Search/Exportsearchresults.

 The core Splunk binary in every install provides a switch (cmd exporttool) that allows you to export the data from the compressed buckets on the indexers back into their original raw events.
 You can dump them to very large local csv files or stream them to stdout so a script can redirect over the network to a receiver such as Cribl Stream.
-Very few people know about this switch.
+This swith has been used by others for quite a while but there isn;t much documentation on it.

 Assuming that Splunk is installed in /opt/splunk, the below commands can be applied to a particular bucket in an index called “bots” to export it.